Jackson, Tennessee: Newspaper

 Jackson is served by one daily, The Jackson Sun.
 The Sun is delivered to 13 counties in total and is considered one of western Tennessee's major newspapers.

 Television

 As of the 2015–2016 television season, the Jackson television market is the smallest market in Tennessee and 176th overall by Nielsen Media Research.
 The market is served by three major commercial stations: WBBJ-TV 7 (ABC, with CBS/MeTV on DT3), WJKT 16 (Fox), and WNBJ-LD 39 (NBC).
-Jackson is also served by a PBS member station, WLJT-DT 11, as well as several other low-power stations (among them Antenna TV/MyNetworkTV affiliate WYJJ-LD 27).
+Jackson is also served by a PBS member station, WLJT 11, as well as several other low-power stations (among them Antenna TV/MyNetworkTV affiliate WYJJ-LD 27).

 Radio

 Jackson is serviced by 28 FM and 8 AM radio stations.